KingGamingYT/CallTimeCounter/README.md

 # CallTimeCounter
-Shows how much time you are in a voice chat.
+Shows how much time you've spent in a voice call.

 Plugin originally created by Rasync, ported to BetterDiscord by QWERT